Drone Laws in Montenegro

 The application will be processed within 30 days.

 You’ll find a form for importing drones on the Ministry’s website.
-However, the application process is rather complicated because it cannot be emailed.
+However, the application process is complicated because it cannot be emailed.
 Rather than that, you must submit your application in duplicate and in person or via an authorized representative.
 Additionally, the import fee must be paid on-site.

 Apart from the form, all other required documents (such as proof of payment, drone specifications, and a statement attesting to knowledge of the regulations, duration of stay, and drone use) must be written in Montenegrin and notarized.